mdn/advanced-js-fundamentals-ck/tutorials/04-events/01-basics-events.md

-# Events
+# Event basics

 Events are happening all the time in the browser.
 When the browser has finished loading the page, an event is fired.
-Every time the user moves their mouse, hoves over an element, clicks or taps, submits a form, presses down on a key or takes their finger off — an event is fired.
-Some of these events are meaningful (e.g. the user clicks on a hyperlink), but many go by completely unnoticed.
+Every time the user moves their mouse, hovers over an element, clicks or taps, submits a form, presses down on a key or takes their finger off that key — an event is fired.
+Some of these events are very easy to spot when they occur (e.g. the user clicks on a hyperlink), but many go by completely unnoticed.

 It is, however, possible for us to use JavaScript to set up listeners for events that interest us.
-Our listeners wait patiently on a DOM node until the event their waiting for is fired.
-Then, they spring into action.
+Our listeners wait patiently on a DOM node until the event they're waiting for is fired.
+Then, they spring into action, running an appropriate function to respond to the event as required, or whatever else you deem appropriate.

 ## Finding DOM Nodes